mrrubiks/BadBot/README.md

 1. Install Python3.12 https://www.python.org/downloads/
 2. Add python to your path https://realpython.com/add-python-to-path/
 3. Configure your gmail imap, maybe you need to set up an app password https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237
-4. Change the email and password field in Batbot.py
+4. Change the phone number, name, email and password variable in Batbot.py
 6. Download all the files, run runit.ps1 or runit.sh